Yananwang1701QCA/Assessment2/index.md

 ![Image](relatedproject03.PNG)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because *This is an interesting feature.*.

 ### Related project 4 ###
 *An Automatic Floor Cleaning Robot*